alpha-unito/streamflow/CONTRIBUTING.md

 ```

 ### Testing connectors
 StreamFlow comes with many different connectors OOTB, and some of the tests in the suite are used to verify their behaviour.
 Currently, the tested connectors are: `local`, `docker`, `ssh`, `kubernetes`, and `singularity`.
-The plan is to add no regression tests for all connectors.
+The plan is to add non regression tests for all connectors.
 Executing all these tests requires to install and configure several software packages:
 - [Docker](https://docs.docker.com/engine/install/), which is required to test the `docker` and `ssh` connectors and the CWL `DockerRequirement` implementation with Docker containers;
 - [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html), which is required to test the `singularity` connector and the CWL `DockerRequirement` conversion to Singularity containers;